Red Sister (Book of the Ancestor) by Mark Lawrence

 Eliza needs her mind clear and sharp if she's to catch an evil genius who is killing eminent scientists.
 The chase uncovers a murky world of forbidden books, secret laboratories, and a cabal of fanatical inventors whose work could change the world--or destroy it--and who may hold answers to Eliza's mysterious past.

 As sorcery-wielding terrorists attack London, Eliza discovers her own enemies are closing in, driving her to desperate measures--enlisting the aid of the wily, resourceful, mercurial Lizzie--to thwart the killer.
 But Lizzie's got her own life now, and true to her nature, will resort to the devious and diabolical to keep it.
-Even if it means throwing Eliza to the wolves, and letting the world burn.
+Even if it means throwing Eliza to the wolves, and letting the world burn. (see review)

 The Children's Ghost Story in America by Sean Ferrier-Watson